mercator-ocean/copernicus-marine-toolbox/doc/response-types.rst

 Response types
 =================

-The Copernicus Marine toolbox commands return some information when downloading.
+The Copernicus Marine Toolbox commands return some information when downloading.
 It can contain useful metadata for the user.

 For the :ref:`command line interface <command-line-interface>`, all the returned data will